mayconfmelo/min-resume/template/main.typ

 - Available to do some tiresome business travels
 - Know some extra things
 - Did some extra work
-- Awarded as _Best Employee Ever 2025_
+- Awarded as _Best Employee Ever #datetime.today().year()_

-#linkedin-qrcode("linkedin-username")

-#letter[
+#linkedin("linkedin-username")

+#letter(to: "Amazing Enterprise LLC")[
   Dear Hiring Manager, or who it may concern,

-  Please hire me, please!
-I'm good at working, and learning, and I will earn a lot of money to your company.
-And would like pretty much to earn some money for myself too.

-  Best Regards,\
+  Please hire me.
+I work.
+A lot.
+Some say too much.
+I once stayed late just to make sure the lights were turned off — then realized I was the one who turned them off; that' the kind of dedication we're talking about.

+  I believe in giving 110%, though mathematically that’s questionable.
+I thrive under pressure, survive on coffee, and occasionally remember to sleep.
+If you need someone who will work weekends, holidays, and possibly in their dreams — I am your person.

+  I promise to bring unstoppable energy, questionable work-life balance, and a genuine passion for making your company even greater.
+Please, let me prove that exhaustion is just another word for “commitment.”

+  Eagerly (and already working on this application overtime),\
-  John B. Good Worker.
+  John B. Goode Workmann
 ]